metacommunities/metacommunities/publications/sss_dec2015/log.md

 - these different senses suggest possibility of looking at names in terms of capitals?
 - re-wrote new abstract again.
 It's still too long.
 Need to cut down to 5-6 sentences.
 At the moment, its 280 words.

+## Mon Feb  1 21:01:06 GMT 2016
+- did a lot of notes on paper copy of material cultures seminar printout.
+Some should be brought in here.
+- could flesh out accounts of code using a bit of David Berry as well as Kelty, Coleman, etc.

 # TODO